-Box Butte County 65
+Box Butte County Nebraska 65

 Towns in Box Butte County Nebraska